solveforj/pandemic-central/README.md

 2. [Scikit-learn](https://scikit-learn.org/stable/install.html)

 3. [TensorFlow](https://www.tensorflow.org/install) (release ≥ 2.0.0)

+Your local machine must also have Python 3 (≥ 3.7) installed beforehand.

 ### Run
 To run project, first clone this repository, then run this command